vbalasu/journal/docs/index.md

 # Journal
 ---------

 Journal serves as a place to store your notes.
+To get started, go to [https://journal.cloudmatica.com](https://journal.cloudmatica.com)

 Among other things, you can use your journal to: